2014 Irish local elections: Overview

 The elections took place a little over three years after the last general election, which led to a government of Fine Gael and the Labour Party.
 The elections were a major setback for Fine Gael and Labour.
 Fine Gael lost control of many councils, falling behind Fianna Fáil on some.
 Labour lost more than half of its local authority seats.
 Fianna Fáil showed a recovery, again becoming the largest party at local level with an increased share of the vote.
 The party also took control of some councils, while on others it formed alliances with Fine Gael.
 Sinn Féin was the main winner in this election, becoming the third-largest party at local level.
 There were also major gains for independents and smaller parties.
 As a result of its disastrous performance, the Labour leader Eamon Gilmore resigned.

 Opinion polls

 Poll results are listed in the table below in reverse chronological order, showing the most recent first.
 Only polls conducted in the period leading up to the election and immediately afterwards are shown.

-Results
+Results by party

 Results from the Anti-Austerity Alliance are compared to the Socialist Party in the 2009 local elections.
 Republican Sinn Féin are not a registered party; therefore, their candidates appear on the ballot as Non-Party.